VictoriaMetrics/VictoriaMetrics/README.md

     	Data with timestamps outside the retentionPeriod is automatically deleted The following optional suffixes are supported: h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 1)
   -search.cacheTimestampOffset duration
     	The maximum duration since the current time for response data, which is always queried from the original raw data, without using the response cache.
-Increase this value if you see gaps in responses due to time synchronization issues between VictoriaMetrics and data sources (default 5m0s)
+Increase this value if you see gaps in responses due to time synchronization issues between VictoriaMetrics and data sources.
+See also -search.disableAutoCacheReset (default 5m0s)
+  -search.disableAutoCacheReset
+    	Whether to disable automatic response cache reset if a sample with timestamp outside -search.cacheTimestampOffset is inserted into VictoriaMetrics
   -search.disableCache
     	Whether to disable response caching.
 This may be useful during data backfilling -search.latencyOffset duration